retejs/rete/README.md

 **Naetverk** is a modular framework for visual programming. **Naetverk** is heavily based on the fantastic [rete.js](https://github.com/retejs/rete) framework, that allows you to create node-based editor directly in the browser.

+**Why a different branch?** -  I have some ideas that will conflict with the original implementation.

 ## Documentation

 Check the [docs](https://naetverk.js.org/#/docs) and learn about the components and capabilities.